 30 second exposure at Oxbow Bend with a 10 stop Neutral Density Filter

-The 15 stop filter is the filter I need for creating dynamic wispy clouds during the daylight.
+Stacking a 3 stop and 10 stop filter is the filter combo I need for creating dynamic wispy clouds during the daylight.
 This filter will allow me to shoot 3-6 minutes of clouds and capture creative clouds even with slow moving clouds.

 4 minute exposure using a 15 stop neutral density filter from Breakthrough Photography

 Neutral Density filters are an incredible tool for adding creativity to your landscape, seascape and nature photography.
-I highly recommend Breakthrough Photography* filters for their great quality.
+I highly recommend Maven Filters* for their great quality.
 Have more questions about choosing a filter, feel free to reach out and ask me!
 I’m always happy to help.

 Kristen Ryan is a landscape and fine art photographer residing in the Midwest suburbs of Chicago.
 All images can be purchased in the Fine Art Store.
 Kristen leads ladies landscape photography retreats in the TetonsChicago, and the Canadian Rockies, offers private mentoring and teaches an online landscape photography workshop twice a year.